Engin-Boot/capture-behavior-of-a-visit-counter-parthgoyal14/needs-facilities.md

   Given the count of visitors is maximum and is equal to the capacity When the visitor enters and the count = capacity
-  Then don't let any more visitors enter
+  Then don't let any more visitors enter.